lstrojny/uffff/docs/source/customization.rst

 Bring your own API
 ------------------

-Since your custom filter chain should probably work in multiple contexts, wrap it in a custom filter function to use it consistently across your project.
+Since your custom filter chain most likely needs to work in exactly the same way in many places, wrap it in a custom filter function to provide your own internal API.

 .. code-block:: php